How to Stop Fish Farm Theft

 Get a powerful flashlight such as a Maglite so you can see to all corners of your land and across the lakes.

 We love our Maglite flashlights and have three here on our farm.
 This not only helps us scan for fish thieves but also was used in a robbery at our home.
-My husband hit one of the thieves on the side of the head with it.
-This opened a big gash above his eye.
+My husband hit one of the thieves on the side of the head with it opening a big gash above his eye.

 When we use our flashlight it starts the neighborhood dogs barking which also deters thieves.
 If they know they will be seen, they won't come in.